mputzi/moodle-mod_mootyper/README.md

 4. ADDITIONAL KEYBOARD LAYOUTS

-Module currently includes support for English, Japanese, Russian Slovenian, Spanish and Swiss keyboard layouts.
+MooTyper currently includes support for new versions (V2) of English, Japanese, Russian Slovenian, Spanish and Swiss keyboard layouts, that include keys that were not implemented in previous versions.

 To implement any other layout you have to:
 Create a php file with keyboard layout defined with HTML.
 Create a javascript